Texas A&M Announces the 2024 U.S. Senator Phil Gramm Doctoral Fellowship Award Winners

 Sara Maynard

-Sara Maynard is a Ph.D. candidate in the interdisciplinary Molecular Environmental and Plant Science (MEPS) program and works in Dr. Larry Griffing’s lab in the Department of Biology.
-She completed her bachelor’s in molecular and cell biology with a minor in Spanish at Texas A&M, joining the Griffing Lab as a senior.
-Maynard's dissertation focuses on how light-induced stress affeects the cells and structures of plants.
+Sara Maynard is a Ph.D. candidate in the interdisciplinary Molecular Environmental and Plant Science (MEPS) program.
+She works in Dr. Larry Griffing’s lab in the Department of Biology.
+She completed a bachelor’s degree in molecular and cell biology with a minor in Spanish at Texas A&M, joining the Griffing Lab as a senior.
+Maynard's dissertation focuses on how light-induced stress affects the cells and structures of plants.
 In her research, she uses high-resolution light microscopes to visualize these stress responses in real-time.
-Maynard has attended many national and international research conferences where she has presented her research in both oral and poster sessions.
+Maynard has attended and presented her research at many national and international research conferences.
 In addition to working on her research project, she enjoys teaching and has been a teaching assistant for the Department of Biology for over 15 semesters, having taught over 500 undergraduate students.
 She regularly mentors undergraduate researchers in the Griffing Lab, helping coordinate the Department of Biology’s first research experience for undergraduates (REU).
 Maynard has also worked to promote the success of her fellow graduate students, serving on the Student Research Week planning committee and on the Biology Graduate Students’ Association for four years, two of those as president.
-Sara looks forward to a future career in academia where she can continue teaching and working on her research.
+She says she looks forward to a future career in academia where she can continue teaching and working on her research.

 Junepyo Oh